Farmers, environmental activists hold demos in The Hague

-THE HAGUE, Netherlands (AP) — Thousands of farmers and other anti-establishment demonstrators protested Saturday in a park in The Hague against Dutch government plans to reduce nitrate emissions, while elsewhere in the city climate activists angry at what they call state support for the fossil fuel industry broke through police lines to block a major road.
+THE HAGUE, Netherlands (AP) — Thousands of farmers and anti-establishment demonstrators protested Saturday in a park in The Hague against Dutch government plans to reduce nitrate emissions, while climate activists angry at what they call state support for the fossil fuel industry broke through police lines and blocked a major road elsewhere in the city for hours.

-The simultaneous demonstrations — a few kilometers (miles) from one another — come days before Dutch voters go to the polls in provincial elections Wednesday that indirectly also elect the national parliament’s upper house and could have an effect on proposals for reducing nitrate pollution.
+The simultaneous demonstrations a few kilometers (miles) from each other took place days before Dutch voters go to the polls in provincial elections.
+The elections on Wednesday indirectly also indirectly select members of the national parliament's upper house and could have an effect on proposals for reducing nitrate pollution.

+Late Saturday afternoon, police turned a water cannon on climate protesters who refused to leave the road they had occupied for hours, hindering traffic in and out of the city.
+Firefighters set up a tent nearby as a precaution to help doused protesters dry off and warm up, the municipality said.

 Police said they stopped an unknown number of tractors that were headed for the farmers' demonstration.
-The municipality banned all but two “symbolic” tractors from participating, citing safety concerns.
+The city banned all but two “symbolic” tractors from participating, citing safety concerns.

-As thousands of people, many carrying the upside-down Dutch flags that have become synonymous with farmers' protests and balloons emblazoned with the logo of the far-right Forum for Democracy party, gathered peacefully in front of a stage for the demonstration, the two permitted tractors drove slowly across the park.
+Thousands of people, many carrying the upside-down Dutch flags that have become synonymous with farmers' protests and balloons emblazoned with the logo of the far-right Forum for Democracy party, gathered peacefully in front of a park stage for the demonstration.
+The two permitted tractors drove slowly across the park.

-Earlier, Rotterdam broadcaster Rijnmond showed video of a convoy of tractors crossing the city’s Erasmus Bridge early Saturday, apparently on their way to The Hague.
-One of the tractors was emblazoned with a banner saying in Dutch “#proudofthefarmer.”
+Bob De Jong, a farmer from the Dutch agricultural heartland of North Brabant province, said that if the current “corrupt” lawmakers remained in power “no farmer in Holland will survive.”

-As the farmers were gathering in a park in the south of the city, Mayor Jan van Zanen gave police permission to use a water cannon on Extinction Rebellion protesters who blocked a major highway in the downtown area near where it runs past the temporary home of the Dutch parliament.
+As the farmers gathered in the park in the south of the city, Mayor Jan van Zanen gave police permission to use a water cannon on Extinction Rebellion protesters who blocked a major highway in the downtown area near where it runs past the temporary home of the Dutch parliament.

-Police said demonstrators who refuse to leave the road would be detained.
+Police said demonstrators who refused to leave the road would be detained.
 The highway was blocked in both directions, but police did not immediately use the water cannon.
+Several demonstrators lay down in front of the cannon, and another suspended herself off the side of a wall on one side of the road holding up a banner that read: “Power to the people.”

 The twin demonstrations prompted authorities to place army trucks near some crossroads ready to block the streets if tractors or other protest vehicles tried to drive into the city center.